At 18 weeks pregnant, you’re well into your second trimester. Here’s what is happening with you and your baby:

 An itchy abdomen is common during pregnancy.
 You may also have itchy hands or feet.
 Avoid hot showers and itchy or tight fabric.
 A gentle moisturizing cream may also help.

-In addition to itchiness, you may also begin to develop a linea nigra, or a dark line down your abdomen.
+You may also begin to develop a linea nigra, or a dark line down your abdomen.
 This is a benign condition, and usually resolves after birth.

 A recent review of topical prevention methods found that cocoa butter and olive oil, commonly used topical treatments, are not effective for preventing or reducing the appearance of stretch marks.
 Most stretch marks begin to slowly fade over time after pregnancy.